samiuljoy/samiuljoy.github.io/demo/syntax.md

 ++++++++++++++++main
 .ce header1: Intro to syntax!

-.img: class="cover" ../assets/terry.png A Famous quote from Terry Davis
+.img: class="cover" ../assets/basepage.png Cover image

 .caption: This is a cover image